EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/spectral_library/spectral_library_tut.rst

 For this introduction the Example Data of the EnMap-Box will be used.

 * To load the Example Data, click on **Project** in the menu, then **Add Example Data**.
-* If you never worked with the Example Data before, a window will appear and you have to download the test data to your explorer.
+* If you never worked with the Example Data before, a window will appear and you have to download the data.
-* After clicking **yes** the example data will be saved.
+* After clicking **yes** the example data will be saved into the plugin installation folder.

     .. figure:: img/02_add_expldt.gif